Are you are still searching for the Tenyo T-114 Wonder Window magic trick secret?

 Slide the vertical bar which has a slit in it, to the center of the frame, where the transparent plastic piece is.

-Insert a playing card through the slit, and magically it seems to penetrate through the solid transparent plastic piece.
+Insert a playing card through the slit, and magically it seems to penetrate the solid transparent plastic piece.

 To end the penetration trick, slide the vertical bar back to its original position.